-MY ongoing project is the exploration of the way art can be politically effective, not because it is “about’ politics but because it imaginatively explores what the social domain of the political (as articulated by Chantal Mouffe) can offer social reality as alternative modes of being and doing.
+My ongoing project is the exploration of the way art can be politically effective, not because it is “about” politics but because it imaginatively explores what the social domain of the political (as articulated by Chantal Mouffe) can offer social reality as alternative modes of being and doing.
+Art, that is, which contributes to turning the tables on the current vague of horror that demonstrates, as Adorno wrote, that the second world war has never been really closed.

 My recently completed writing project was a trilogy of three volumes on the question of political art.
 I seek to understand and advocate art that is political without being about politics.
 In each volume, one contemporary artist is central in order to examine the question in close dialogue with art of the present.
 All three artists are strongly committed to deploy space as their medium; one in sculpture, one in video installation, and one in abstract spatial interventions.